How to buy Amarin shares

 Amarin share price volatility

-Over the last 12 months, Amarin's shares have ranged in value from as little as US$3.36 up to US$24.67.
+Over the last 12 months, Amarin's shares have ranged in value from as little as US$3.36 up to US$9.25.
 A popular way to gauge a stock's volatility is its "beta".

-Amarin Corporation plc, a pharmaceutical company, develops and commercializes therapeutics for the treatment of cardiovascular diseases in the United States.
-The company's lead product is Vascepa, a prescription-only omega-3 fatty acid capsule, used as an adjunct to diet for reducing triglyceride levels in adult patients with severe hypertriglyceridemia.
-It is also involved in developing REDUCE-IT for the treatment of patients with high triglyceride levels who are also on statin therapy for elevated low-density lipoprotein cholesterol levels.
-The company sells its products principally to wholesalers and specialty pharmacy providers through direct sales force.
+Amarin Corporation plc, a pharmaceutical company, engages in the development and commercialization of therapeutics for the treatment of cardiovascular diseases in the United States.
+Its lead product is VASCEPA, a prescription-only omega-3 fatty acid product, used as an adjunct to diet for reducing triglyceride levels in adult patients with severe hypertriglyceridemia.
+The company sells its products principally to wholesalers and specialty pharmacy providers.
 It has a collaboration with Mochida Pharmaceutical Co., Ltd. to develop and commercialize drug products and indications based on the active pharmaceutical ingredient in Vascepa, the omega-3 acid, and eicosapentaenoic acid.
 The company was formerly known as Ethical Holdings plc and changed its name to Amarin Corporation plc in 1999.
 Amarin Corporation plc was incorporated in 1989 and is headquartered in Dublin, Ireland.

 Frequently asked questions